robertderidder/NNCV/Final assignment/README.md

 3. Using painting by numbers to increase shape-bias and rely less on texture

 The following parameters were tested:
-2. Train backbone or not?
-- Training the backbone improved the result significantly
+1. Train backbone or not?
+A: Training the backbone improved the result significantly
-3. Which loss: Cross-entropy or Generalised Dice, or combination
+2. Which loss: Cross-entropy or Generalised Dice, or combination.
+A: Dice-loss works best
-4. Which combination of starting learning rate + decay
+3. Which combination of starting learning rate + decay.
+A: Cosine annealing with learning rate 0.001 for the classifier and 0.0001 for the backbone.
-    a.
-Polynomial decay, or Cosine_annealing with warm restarts
-5. Output stride 16 vs 32.
+4. Output stride 16 vs 32.
+A: output stride 16
-6. Batch size 16 vs 32 vs 64
+5. Batch size 16 vs 32 vs 64: Batch size 64 works better.

 ## How to run this code
 Steps to run the code: